joyhuang9473/swapbook/README.md

 1. **Orderbook Service**: Maintains the order book state, matching engine, and order processing logic
 2. **Execution Service**: Verifies user signatures, validates actions, and triggers AVS tasks
 3. **Validation Service**: Validates task execution from the Execution Service
-4. **Smart Contracts**: Handles on-chain settlement and fund management
+4. **Smart Contract**: Handles on-chain settlement and escrow management
 5. **Frontend Service**: User interface for interacting with the system
-6. **AVS Infrastructure**: EigenLayer's infrastructure for secure off-chain computation (Aggregator and Attesters)
+6. **Othentic AVS Infrastructure**: Othentics's infrastructure for secure off-chain computation

-When a user places an order:
+When a user places an order through the P2P order book:
 1. The request is sent to the Execution Service
 2. The Execution Service verifies the signature and order validity
 3. The Execution Service submits the order to the Orderbook Service